discretize/discretize-guides/builds/thief/power-daredevil/index.md

 <Tabs>
 <Tab title="Build">
-<Specialization name="Daredevil" text="Power Daredevil"/> has great sustained DPS, great burst on stacked trash mobs, good single target burst, brings excellent crowd control and offers <Effect name="stealth"/>, which paired with top tier mobility thanks to <Skill id="13025"/>, <Skill id="13002"/> and <Skill id="13064"/> can enable many fast skips in T4s. <Specialization name="daredevil"/> has a very simplistic rotation, which makes it fairly easy to play, but due to initiative and energy management, <Specialization name="daredevil"/>  becomes quite hard to master.
+<Specialization name="Daredevil" text="Power Daredevil"/> has great sustained DPS, great burst on stacked trash mobs, good single target burst, brings excellent crowd control and offers <Effect name="stealth"/>, which paired with top tier mobility thanks to <Skill id="13025"/>, <Skill id="13002"/> and <Skill id="13064"/> can enable fast skips in T4s. <Specialization name="daredevil"/> has a very simplistic rotation, which makes it fairly easy to play, but due to initiative and energy management, <Specialization name="daredevil"/>  becomes quite hard to master.

-In fractals <Specialization name="daredevil"/> falls behind other classes for several reasons.
-First would be <Trait id="1268"/>, which forces <Specialization name="daredevil"/> to constantly attack from behind or flank, which in some scenarios is not possible.
-(Note: with latest balance patch, keen observer got buffed, and with at least 204 Agony Resistance thief no longer need to flank).
-Next would be <Trait id="1257"/>, which depending on your group composition you may not receive as much of a damage bonus as you would in raids where 10 players allow for more condis to be on the boss.
-Finally keep in mind that because of <Trait id="2047"/>, you may be pushing your teammates on fractals with <Instability name="Social awkwardness"/> instability into deadly zones.
+In fractals <Specialization name="daredevil"/> falls behind other classes for several reasons:
+1. First reason is <Trait id="1268"/>, which forces <Specialization name="daredevil"/> to constantly attack from behind or flank, which in some scenarios is not possible.
+(Note: with latest balance patch, keen observer got buffed, and with at least 204 Agony Resistance <Specialization name="daredevil"/> no longer needs to flank).
+2. Next reason is <Trait id="1257"/>, which depending on your group composition you may not receive as much of a damage bonus as you would in raids where 10 players put more condis to be on the boss.
+3. Because of <Trait id="2047"/>, you may be pushing your teammates on fractals with <Instability name="Social awkwardness"/> instability into deadly zones.

 The build benefits from slaying potions such as <Item id="50082"/> and <Item name="Impact" type="Sigil"/>.